mreferre/vcautils/README.md

 A component of vcautils (i.e. vcaexplorer, which is a graphical user interface that provides a tree view of the resources in your tenant) is also available on-line at http://vcaexplorer.cfapps.io.

+In addition to the options above, I have just created a **Docker** image that will do it for you.
+The Dockerfile used to create the image is in the root of the project if you want to have a look.
+If you don't bother, just run this against your Docker estate:

+    docker run -p 80:80 -d mreferre/vcautils

+This, for example,  will launch the vcaexplorer GUI app and NAT it to port 80 of your container host (mind you).

+You could also use this container in interactive `CLI` mode by running the following:

+    docker run -it  mreferre/vcautils bash

+The only caveat here is that you edit the `vcautils.yml` file that comes in the root directory of the application (do a `cd ..` when you attach to the container) and populate it with your own `username` and `password` parameters (optionally choose `admin` or `developer` mode of operation).
+See the session on how to use vcautils for more details.

+Note: the base image I am currently using requires you to use the `vim.tiny` editor (`vi` won't work fine).

 <div id='How-do-I-use-vcautils?'/>
 ## How do I use vcautils? ##

-Once you have installed vcautils, the only thing you need to do is to createa a file called *vcautils.yml* with the following structure:
+Once you have installed vcautils, the only thing you need to do is to create a file called *vcautils.yml* with the following structure:

     :username: email@domain
     :password: password